-Adopting a puppy is an exciting and fun experience.
-Puppies are cute and extremely playful, but they are also a big responsibility.
-If you take your eyes off your pup for just a few quick minutes, he’ll chew up your stuff and go to the bathroom on your floor.
-Doing your research, being prepared and learning how to stop a puppy from chewing everything will save you a lot of hassle in the future.
+It seems when you take your eyes off your puppy for just a few minutes, they'll chew up your stuff and go to the bathroom on your floor.
+A chewing puppy means expensive replacements, so learning how to stop a puppy from chewing everything will save you hassle in the future.

-Learning how to stop a puppy from chewing everything is part of your responsibility to keep your fur baby safe.
-It’s not difficult, but it will take time and lots of patience.
-This step-by-step guide will help you succeed!
+Learning how to stop a puppy from chewing everything around is not difficult, but it will take time and some patience.
+Here's my step-by-step guide to help you succeed.

 How to Stop a Puppy from Chewing Everything

 1. Puppyproof Your House

 Before you even bring your new puppy home, start taking preventative steps to stop a puppy from chewing things around your house.
 Puppy-proofing a home, which is similar to baby-proofing, should be first step.